The Story of Africa: Our Story!

 Who we are

-Africa Development Resources and Capacities Institute (ADRECI) is an independent think tank championing sustainable Afrocentric solutions to Africa’s intractable problems.
+Africa Development Resources and Capacities Institute (ADRECI) is an independent think-and-do tank championing sustainable Afrocentric solutions to Africa’s intractable problems.